MayankAgrawal94/Virtual-Wallet/README.md

 ## Description
 Create new virtual wallet,
-Allow to credit & debit money freom the wallet,
+Allow to credit & debit money from the wallet,
-A Transactions dashboard where log the logs can be checked for credit & debits Transaction history can be exported in .csv file.
+A Transactions dashboard where all the logs can be checked for credit & debits, Transaction history can be exported in .csv file.

 ## Check Online